rapid7/insightconnect-plugins/any_run/help.md

 #### Get Report

-This action is used to get task report.
+This action is used to get a task report.

 ##### Input